Financial Resources

 Campus and community resources to help students navigate finances and fund their college journey.

 Free assistance is available.
-Meet with the Basic Needs Coordinator: schedule an appointment.
+Meet with the Basic Needs staff: schedule an appointment.

 Columbia College Financial Aid

 The Columbia College Financial Aid Office assists students with the FAFSA form and in helping students access financial support services.
-Students with last names A-L call Brooke Nielsen at (209) 588-5105
+Students with last names A-L call Lydia Browning at (209) 588-5105

 Students with last names M-Z call Christa Bartels at (209) 588-5272.